cksystemsgroup/unicorn/book/src/concept_1.md

 ## Control Flow

-Up until now, there was now control flow statement involved in our program.
+Up until now, there was no control flow statement involved in our program.
-In this section, I will describe control flow in our symbolic execution engine.
+In this section, we will describe control flow in our symbolic execution engine.
-Monster generates a so called Control Flow Graph, which encaptures all possible execution paths of a program in a graph.
+Monster generates a so called Control Flow Graph, which encaptures all possible execution paths of a program in one graph.
 Let's take a different example with non-trivial control flow:

-Here is the C pseudo code of the program:
+Here is the C pseudocode of the program:
 ```C
 uint64_t input = ?;
 uint64_t x1 = input + 5;